qinxiandiqi/NPlayer/README.md

 NPlayer
 =========

-A android music and movic player.
+A android music and movie player.